objectiv/objectiv.io/docs/docs/modeling/bach/api-reference/DataFrame/bach.DataFrame.from_model.md

 ---
-date: '2022-04-26T12:27:56.237Z'
+date: '2022-04-28T14:46:08.106Z'
 id: bach-api-reference-data-frame-bach-data-frame-from-model
 slug: /modeling/bach/api-reference/DataFrame/bach.DataFrame.from-model/
 title: bach.DataFrame.from_model
 ---

-bach.DataFrame.from_model
+# bach.DataFrame.from_model

 #### _classmethod_ DataFrame.from_model(engine, model, index, all_dtypes=None)
-Instantiate a new DataFrame based on the result of the query defined in model.
+Instantiate a new DataFrame based on the result of the query defined in `model`.

 If all_dtypes is not specified, then a transaction scoped temporary table will be created with 0 result rows from the model.
 The meta data of this table will be used to deduce the dtypes.